Custom-Elements/glg-awesome-auth/README.md

 If you do not require a custom mapping file and are using the [default mapping file](https://github.com/glg/awesome-auth/blob/master/mappings/glg-internal-app.coffee) for an internal application, there are additional parameters that can be supplied to customize the login experience.

-`emailFrom` is the sender of the registration email `emailSubject` is the subject of the registration email `friendlyAppName` is the name of your application `confirmationRedirect` is where the user is brought after registering
+`emailFrom` is the sender of the registration email

+`emailSubject` is the subject of the registration email

+`friendlyAppName` is the name of your application

+`confirmationRedirect` is where the user is redirected to after clicking the confirmation link in the email.

 ```html
 <glg-awesome-auth appName="glg-internal-app"